Rust unit testing: simplify your tests

 }

-You should feel confident with the basics now and to prove yourself you can do some exercises adding production code and tests to our program.
+You should feel confident with the basics now, and to prove yourself, you can do some exercises, adding production code and tests to our program.
 Maybe the dark side will reward you for this.

 If you run out of ideas on what to test, here are some suggestions:

-- Change the attack method to receive several weapons but fire only the first one.
+- Change the attack method to receive several weapons, but fire only the first one.
 Test it.

-Get ready, because my next article is about testing the not so happy path.
+Get ready, because my next article is about testing the not-so-happy path.

 Stay curious.
 Hack your code.
 See you next time!